tachyonics/smockable/Documentation/Smockable.docc/Overview.md

     #expect(forecast2[0].temperature == 18.0)

     // Verify both calls were made
-    await verify(mockWeatherService, times: 2).getForecast(for: .any, days: .any) await verify(mockWeatherService, times: 1).getForecast(for: "London", days: 5)
+    verify(mockWeatherService, times: 2).getForecast(for: .any, days: .any)
+    verify(mockWeatherService, times: 1).getForecast(for: "London", days: 5)
-    await verify(mockWeatherService, times: 1).getForecast(for: "Paris", days: 3)
+    verify(mockWeatherService, times: 1).getForecast(for: "Paris", days: 3)
 }
 ```